Burial of Ugandan Ebola victim shows flash of confrontation

 Days ago, the leader’s mother died.
 Her funeral is expected this weekend.
 Now the government says it is restricting public gatherings in order to contain Ebola, which could lead to anger among those who wanted to meet and mourn.

 Although Uganda has faced multiple Ebola outbreaks in the past, this is the first time this mountainous area has experienced the virus.

-That’s echoed across the border in eastern Congo, where some wary residents have attacked or fled from health workers.
+Among some people, even those who know the victims, suspicions are high.

 The burial of Mbambu, Uganda’s second Ebola victim, originally was meant to take place some 20 kilometers (12 miles) away, near her father’s grave.
-But the local community rejected her, said Rhoda Katsumbiro, a resident of the village where her coffin now rests.
+But the community there rejected her, said Rhoda Katsumbiro, a resident of the village where her coffin now rests.

 “The family members there, they thought they would be affected,” Katsumbiro said.
 “They feared.
 We had to bring her here.”